iberkayC/eksisozluk_scraper/README.md

 ```
 ## known problems

-long links get shortened with dots in eksisozluk, not clickable in the csv. impact is low for most usecases.
+long links get shortened with dots in eksisozluk, not clickable in the output. impact is low for most usecases.

 no whitespace between sentences if there is a paragraph break between them. impact is low.